MicrosoftDocs/VBA-Docs/api/Publisher.Pages.AddWizardPage.md

 End Sub
 ```

-This example verifies that the active document is a catalog and, if it is, adds a catalog form after the first page but does not add the page as a link in any Web navigation bar sets.
+This example verifies that the active document is a catalog, and if it is, adds a catalog form after the first page but does not add the page as a link in any Web navigation bar sets.